ResearchObject/ro-crate-py/CONTRIBUTING.md

 Contributions can range from fixing a broken link or a typo in the documentation to fixing a bug or adding a new feature to the software.
 Ideally, contributions (unless trivial) should be related to an [open issue](https://github.com/researchobject/ro-crate-py/issues).
 If there is no existing issue or [pull request](https://github.com/researchobject/ro-crate-py/pulls) related to the changes you wish to make, you can open a new one.

 Make your changes on a branch in your fork, then open a pull request (PR).
 Please take some time to summarize the proposed changes in the PR's description, especially if they're not obvious.
-If the PR addresses an open issue, you should [link them](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).
+If the PR addresses an open issue, you should [link it to the issue](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).

 ## Contributing documentation